manaskarekar/MenuMeters/README.md

 ![screenshot1.png](./Docs/screenshot1.png)

 # End of Apple Era
-Apple taking control from hardware by small steps.
-Now it is not possible develop software without having a paid Developer Certificate.
-Now it is not possible to call `task_for_pid` required to get detailed information on a running process (check how much memory / cpu time it been taken).
+Apple taking control from my hardware step by steps.
+Now it is not possible develop software without having a paid Developer Certificate, it used to be only for iPhone, now it is same for Mac OSX.
+It is not possible to call `task_for_pid` required to get detailed information on a running process (check how much memory / cpu time it been taken).
 I'm not going to continue developing for this dead pice of hardware.

 * https://github.com/axet/MenuMeters/tree/task_for_pid